sverweij/watskeburt/README.md

 ^(src/cli[.]mjs|src/formatters/regex[.]mjs|src/version[.]mjs)$
 ```

-By default this emits a regex that contains all changed files that could be
+This emits a regex that contains all changed files that could be
 source files in the JavaScript ecosystem (.js, .mjs, .ts, .tsx ...).
-It's can
+It can
 be used in e.g. dependency-cruiser's `--focus` and `--reaches` filters.

-The JSON output (= the array above, serialized) is unfiltered and
-also contains other extensions.
+The JSON output (= the array above, serialized) also contains other extensions.

 ```
 Usage: watskeburt [options] [old-revision] [new-revision]

 lists files & their statuses since [old-revision] or between [old-revision] and [new-revision].

--> When you don't pass a revision at all old-revision defaults to the current one.
+-> When you don't pass a revision old-revision defaults to the current one.

 Options:
   -T, --outputType <type>  what format to emit (choices: "json", "regex", default: "regex")